 To learn more about the planning process we recommend for keeping your website and web content organized as your business grows, see this tutorial:

-Make sure that you have content for all of your “static” website pages already written before you begin building your web site, especially if you plan to get someone else involved in the process.
-This will help to avoid additional costs caused by delays or unpreparedness.
+Make sure that you have content for all of your “fixed” website pages already written before you begin building your web site, especially if you plan to get someone else involved in the process.
+This will help you avoid additional costs caused by delays or unpreparedness.

-Below is a basic checklist of the content you will want to have ready before you start building a website:
+Below is a simple checklist of the content you will want to have already prepared prior to building your website:

-- Name of your business and brief business description.
+- Name of your business and a brief business description.

 - Content for your “About Us” page.